m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-2-pivot.md

    - When scrolling down through the pivot table, the column headings now stay in view.

- - Hiding and displaying pivot table editor.
+ - Hiding and displaying the pivot table editor.
    - Where you selected "Sum of Time (Minutes) for each Name by Course" is called the *pivot table editor*.
    - You can click the cross to the top-right to close it.